 Bacteria Clean the Water

 There are lots of ways to keep pond water clean and clear—chemicals, high-tech filters, UV light systems.
 Some pond owners skip all of these and simply change the water a few times each summer as it becomes green or cloudy.
-We chose a “biological” filtration system for our pond.
+We chose a nifty solution for small backyard waterfalls, a “biological” filtration system for our pond.
 The lava rock in the pump basket and the “filtration media” (a bag of plastic strips) in the waterfall tank simply provide plenty of surface area where bacteria can grow.
 The bacteria consume decaying leaves, fish waste and other stuff that would otherwise make the water murky and feed algae.
 In addition to being inexpensive and eco-friendly, biological filtration is easy.
 All you have to do is remove the filtration media twice each year and slosh it around in a bucket of pond water (tap water will kill the bacteria).

 Required Tools for this Project

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.

 Required Materials for this Project

 Avoid last-minute shopping trips by having all your materials ready ahead of time.
 Here’s a list.